src-d/guide/talent/job-descriptions/applications_eng_SF.md

 This position is for a Senior Engineer on the Applications team, based in SF or remote.

-- You will be expected to have a deep understanding and previous experience in developer tooling on a large scale.
+- You will be expected to have a deep understanding and 2+ years of previous experience in developer tooling on a large scale.

 - Your main responsibilities will be prototyping and exploring the future of developer tooling by discovering new applications that could be meaningful to the developer community.